Rogue-1/HTB/Machines/Linux/Moderators.md

 [+] LOGS : logs/e21cece511f43a5cb18d4932429915ed/
 ```

 Running feroxbuster reveals that the there is a logs.pdf in the directory.
+This log was not important and only says "Logs removed"

 ```
 └─$ feroxbuster -u http://10.129.99.138/logs/e21cece511f43a5cb18d4932429915ed -w /usr/share/seclists/Discovery/Web-Content/raft-medium-directories-lowercase.txt -x php,html,txt,git,pdf -q